Heidi Bourne, Pacific Mindfulness Founder & Guiding Teacher

 Heidi Bourne is a meditation teacher in the Insight Meditation tradition and is the founder and guiding teacher of Pacific Mindfulness.
 She has been teaching since 2005 offering classes, series courses, nature retreats, trauma-informed and resiliency-focused professional programs, and teaches regularly for Spirit Rock Meditation Center.
 She holds certification in mindfulness facilitation from UCLA, trauma resiliency from the Trauma Resource Institute, and is a member of the International Mindfulness Teachers Association.

 Heidi is especially interested in the integration of the common sense, accessible and timeless teachings of awareness, ethics, and compassion into the complexity of our everyday lives.
 She is known for her grounded, down-to-earth humor and presence.
-She has a background in nursing, 35 years in small business ownership, and lives with her family in northern California.
+She has a background in nursing, over 35 years in small business ownership, and lives with her family in Colorado.

 A little more about Heidi -